 Extracting water from rivers impacts the water flow rate and can severely alter freshwater riverine ecosystems, both locally and downstream, impacting farmers and residents alike.

 There may also be economic consequences due to losses incurred due to lost recreational and tourism potential of impacted rivers and dams or agricultural land becoming less productive.

-The worst-case scenario is when the wells run dry – a situation currently occurring in Texas due to fracking.
+The worst-case scenario is when the wells run dry – a situation currently occurring in Texas due to hydraulic fracturing.

 See Related: Sustainable Gifts

-The billions of gallons of toxic fracking fluids pumped into the ground to force out the gas are recovered for ‘safe’ disposal.
+The billions of gallons of toxic hydraulic fracturing fluids pumped into the ground to force out the gas are recovered for ‘safe’ disposal.
 This contaminated sludge has to be deposited somewhere – it doesn’t simply disappear.